What Are the Types of Criminal Pleas? | Free Consultation

 What Happens After a Not-Guilty Plea?

-Entering a plea of not guilty begins the process in which your attorney will take steps to prepare your case for trial – these steps may include conducting additional investigative work and examining all of the evidence.
+Entering a plea of not guilty begins the process in which your attorney will take steps to prepare your case for trial, including conducting additional investigative work and examining all of the evidence.
 At any point prior to a final judgment, you and your attorney may enter plea negotiations with the prosecutor.

 If you decide to accept a plea deal during this period, you will be able to change your “not guilty” plea to “guilty” or “no contest,” and receive a lesser charge(s).